uo-ec607/lectures/09a-spatial-rasters/09a-spatial-rasters.md

-*Note: This is a bonus set of notes, meant to read alongside the main spatial lecture.
+*Note: This is a bonus set of notes, meant to read alongside our main [spatial lecture on vectors](https://raw.githack.com/uo-ec607/lectures/master/09-spatial/09-spatial.html).
 Yes, I know I said we won't have time for rasters, but I caved.
 I might turn these notes into a formal lecture down the road.
 We'll see.*

 ## Requirements